Back to Blog

 Key NSF Standards

-NSF/ANSI 61 - Drinking Water System Components For materials contacting potable water.
-Covers extraction testing for contaminants.
+NSF/ANSI 61 governs Drinking Water System Components, applying to materials that contact potable water.
+This standard includes extraction testing for contaminants that might leach into water supplies.

-NSF/ANSI 14 - Plastics Piping System Components For plastic piping in potable water systems.
+NSF/ANSI 14 addresses Plastics Piping System Components for use in potable water systems.

 When NSF Is Required